 North Region (662) 415-2904

-Counties Represented: Alcorn, Benton, Bolivar, Calhoun, Chickasaw, Clay, Coahoma, Desoto, Grenada, Itawamba, Lafayette, Lee, Leflore, Marshall, Monroe, Panola, Pontotoc, Prentiss, Quitman, Sunflower, Tallahatchie, Tate, Tishomingo, Tippah, Tunica, Union, Yalobusha, Webster See the MS811 Calendar for upcoming DPPC meetings in your area.
+Counties Represented: Alcorn, Benton, Bolivar, Calhoun, Chickasaw, Choctaw, Clay, Coahoma, Desoto, Grenada, Itawamba, Lafayette, Lee, Lowndes, Marshall, Monroe, Montgomery, Oktibbeha, Panola, Pontotoc, Prentiss, Quitman, Tallahatchie, Tate, Tishomingo, Tippah, Tunica, Union, Yalobusha, Webster.
+See the MS811 Calendar for upcoming DPPC meetings in your area.